-Visually related area (VRA) shall be defined as the area within two hundred (200) feet of the boundary of a lot or development site.
+Visually related area (VRA) shall be defined as the area within two hundred (200) feet of the boundary of a lot.
 Any property in the VRA that is not a landmark, landmark site, or in an historic district shall not be evaluated in the application of the VRA under this ordinance.
-Within an historic district, properties that were built after the "dates of significance" for the district and before the establishment of the historic district ordinance shall not be evaluated in the application of the VRA under this ordinance.
+Within an historic district, properties that were built after the following dates and before the establishment of the historic district ordinance shall not be evaluated in the application of the VRA under this ordinance: